d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 ## 1. Foundational Postulate and Scope

 This framework begins from a single physical postulate: **mass-energy sources a displacement of the transport-supporting structure, and changes in that displacement propagate causally at the medium speed \(c\).** In the layered picture already developed in the companion transport/local-geometry paper, this is a statement about the geometry of the propagation-supporting stage itself, not about an additional force law acting within ordinary matter dynamics.
-The transport structure is the layer that carries the propagation condition, and when mass inserts volume into that layer, the resulting change in geometry appears observationally as gravity, lensing, time dilation, and related weak-field effects.
+The transport structure is the layer that carries the propagation condition, and when mass establishes a displacement defect in that layer, the resulting change in support geometry appears observationally as gravity, lensing, time dilation, and related weak-field effects.

 A useful structural comparison may be made with Wheeler’s familiar summary of general relativity: *matter tells spacetime how to curve, and spacetime tells matter how to move.* The present framework adopts an intentionally similar division of roles, but with a different ontology.
 Here the relation is instead: **mass tells space how to displace, and displaced space tells mass how to move.** The similarity is only at the level of coupling structure.
 In both cases, one sector describes how sources modify the stage, while another describes motion within the modified stage.
 In this framework, however, gravity is not identified with curvature of spacetime itself.
 It is identified with displacement of the transport-supporting spatial network.

 This viewpoint leads naturally to two coupled dynamical layers.
 The first contains the ordinary dynamics of excitations, matter, and interactions evolving within the transport structure.
 The second contains the displacement of the transport structure itself.
 These layers are coupled, but not collapsed into a single equation.
 Mass sources displacement, and the resulting displacement modifies the effective geometry through which motion proceeds.
 Gravity is therefore not treated here as a conventional force internal to transport-structure dynamics, but as a modification of the stage on which those dynamics unfold.
 The two-layer architecture also clarifies the role of the present paper: the equation to be developed belongs to the displacement layer, not to the full microphysics of matter.

-For a stationary isolated source, the equilibrium form of that displacement is described by

-\[
-D(r,d)=\frac{\sqrt{r^2+d^2}}{r},
-\]

-with \(d\) the displacement scale associated with the source.
-In the existing development, this form is not introduced as an arbitrary ansatz.
-It follows from the geometric requirement that when a volume \(\frac{4}{3}\pi d^3\) is inserted into the spherically symmetric transport structure, each shell originally at radius \(r\) is displaced outward to \(r'=\sqrt{r^2+d^2}\), so that the static displacement factor is simply the ratio \(r'/r\).
-The postulate is therefore physical, while the static form is geometric.

-Stated another way, the primitive statement is the fixed central defect, not the final algebraic shape of \(D\).
-The surrounding exterior medium is the original transport-supporting structure pushed outward shell by shell.
-The Pythagorean form enters because each original shell is relocated relative to the same central defect scale \(d\), and \(D(r,d)\) is the resulting shell-relocation ratio in the displaced chart.
-Read in that order, the function is not a guessed potential or a convenient fitting profile, but the compact expression of the static relocation geometry.

-The weak-field structure is then governed not merely by the local deviation \(D-1\), but by the cumulative displacement

-\[
-\Sigma(r)=\int_r^\infty (D(r')-1)\,dr',
-\]

-whose weak-field limit gives

-\[
-\Sigma(r)\approx \frac{d^2}{2r}.
-\]

-This quantity carries the required \(1/r\) behavior, governs clock-rate and propagation effects, and yields Newtonian acceleration through its gradient.
-In that sense, the existing static development already supplies a definite hierarchy: local displacement, cumulative displacement, and the associated acceleration structure.
+For a stationary isolated source, the equilibrium exterior displacement is described by a static shell map developed in Section 2.
+The important scope point is that this map should not be read as literal Euclidean volume inserted into the center.
+The source establishes a radial support defect, and the exterior response is governed by exposed support measure rather than by enclosed source volume.
+Section 2 gives the geometric construction, its two-dimensional cross-section origin, and the resulting cumulative field hierarchy.

 What remains to be developed is the dynamical law.
 At present, this framework does not derive from deeper substrate microphysics why mass has the role of sourcing displacement.
 That sourcing relation therefore remains a foundational postulate.
 The task of the present paper is to formulate the field equation from which the static equilibrium form \(D(r,d)\) emerges as the stationary solution, and to develop the consequences of causal displacement for moving and rotating sources.